Easy Apple Cider Braised Pork Chops You’ll Love

 Storing and Reheating

 After enjoying your meal, you might have leftover apple cider braised pork chops.
-Fortunately, they store and reheat well!
+Fortunately, these braised pork chops with apples store and reheat well!

 Store leftovers in an airtight container in the refrigerator for up to 3 days.
 To reheat, place the pork chops and sauce in a covered skillet over low heat until warmed through.
 Alternatively, you can use a microwave, but be careful not to overcook the pork.